Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 Here are a few of the positive things users have had to say about the Bowflex Blaze Home Gym:

-- Great for home use — Not only does the machine provide a wide range of options for your home workout, but it’s compact and foldable.
+- Great for home exercise use — Not only does the machine provide a wide range of options for your home workout, but it’s compact and foldable.
 Users love the fact that they can store their Bowflex Blaze Home Gym out of the way in case of emergencies.
 Best of all, you can get a fully body workout at home, without having to go to the gym.

 - Great for beginners — With free weights, you have to have precision and control to get a proper workout at home.
 That’s what makes this machine so great for beginners!
-Seeing as you don’t use free weights, you don’t have to worry about injuring yourself as you learn the proper form.
+Seeing as you don’t use free weights, you don’t have to worry about injuring yourself as you learn the proper exercise form.
 You’ll be able to master the form without the risk of injury.

-- Easy for full body workout — Even if you’re in a hurry, you can still fit in a total body workout routine without wasting a lot of time changing the machine around to hit the different parts of your body.
+- Easy for full body workout exercise — Even if you’re in a hurry, you can still fit in a total body workout routine without wasting a lot of time changing the machine around to hit the different parts of your body.
 Thanks to all the pulleys and levers, you can get in a full body workout all in one place, with only a few simple adjustments.

 Cons of the Bowflex Blaze Home Gym